Cairo is the capital of Egypt and with more than 16 million people it belongs to the world’s most densely populated cities.

 New Cairo is a cleaner and safer part of the city where upper-class families live and it is in constant development.

 Even though there is a possibility of a terrorist attack in Cairo, the authorities are doing their best to make the city as safe as possible.
 Security measures are at the highest level and tourists are protected by a special police force.
 Violent crime risk is not so high, but petty theft risk is increasing, so it is better not to show off your money in public.

 TRANSPORT & TAXIS RISK : MEDIUM

-The most advisable thing in relation to Cairo is not to drive there.
-Besides that it is not recommended, it is also unnecessary, since the public transport is great.
+The most advisable thing about Cairo is not to drive there.
+Besides that it is not recommended, it is also unnecessary since the public transport is great.
 The traffic is hectic and traffic violation tickets are huge.
 There are situations when you can bump other cars that are blocking your way or your side-view mirror may get hit.
 Be aware of the fact that Cairo drivers do not use headlights.

 PICKPOCKETS RISK : HIGH